iv461/icey/README.md

 - Efficiency: No additional dynamic memory allocations compared to plain ROS happen after the node is initialized, also not for error handling thanks to using Result-types

+# Not supported yet

+- Only the SingleThreadedExecutor is supported currently.
+That is mainly because the MultiThreadedExecturos does not have a properly implemented scheduler and instead sufferts from a [starvation](https://github.com/ros2/rclcpp/pull/2702) [issue](https://github.com/ros2/rclcpp/issues/2402).
+I have no intereset in making the code thread-safe as long as there is no reliable MT-executor anyway.
+Note that this does not mean you cannot use multiple threads for your computation-heavy algorihtms: You can still use OpenMP to parallelize them, only all the callbacks will be called from a single (the same) thread.
+- Memory strategy is not implemented, but could be easily, simply add the arguments everywhere
+- Sub-nodes

 ## Parameters

 Parameters are persisted, but updates are communicated similar to topics.
 That is why they are very similar to states: